reduxframework/docs/docs/configuration/global_arguments.md

 ## default_mark
 **Default**: `''`

-This is the variable specifies the symbol to print by the field's title when the field  is set to the default value.
-[default_show](#default-mark) must be set to true.
+Specify the symbol to print beside the field's title when the field is set to the default value.
+[Default_show](#default-mark) must be set to true.
 The `*` symbol is recommended.

 ## default_show
 **Default**: `false`

-This is the variable that enabled or disables whether the field's default value is displayed next to the field's title.
+Enables or disables whether the field's default value is displayed beside the field's title.

 ## dev_mode
 **Default**: `true`

-This is the variable that enables or disables Redux's developer mode.
+Enables or disables Redux's developer mode.
 When developer mode is set to true, the load time is displayed at the bottom of the options panel.
-Also, Redux loads all field and core JavaScript in non minimized form.
+Also, Redux loads all fields and core JavaScript in non-minimized form.

 ## disable_google_fonts_link
 **Default**: `false`